tuaris/freebsd-desktop/README.md

 # FreeBSD Desktop with MATE

 This is an installation script for a FreeBSD based MATE desktop.
+See http://www.unibia.com/unibianet/freebsd/mate-desktop for additional information.

 #### Disclaimers and Warnings